Annapurna II

-Annapurna II is part of the Annapurna mountain range located in Nepal, and is the eastern anchor of the range.
+Annapurna II is the second-highest mountain of the Annapurna range located in Nepal, and the eastern anchor of the range.

 In terms of elevation, isolation (distance to a higher summit, namely Annapurna I East Peak, 29.02 km) and prominence (2437 m), Annapurna II does not rank far behind Annapurna I Main, which serves as the western anchor.
 It is a fully independent peak, despite the close association with Annapurna I Main which its name implies; it is, however, closely connected to the shorter Annapurna IV.
-Annapurna II is the 16th highest mountain in the world and the second highest peak of the Annapurna mountain range.
+Annapurna II is the 16th highest mountain in the world, and the highest ultra-prominent peak on Earth under eight-thousand metres.

 Features

 Annapurna II sits apart from the main ridge of the Annapurna Massif, along with the shorter Annapurna IV.
 Its summit proper lies along a steep rock ridge, relatively free of snow towards its highest point, which drops in altitude to run west to the summit of the smaller peak.
 The South Face is a large pyramidal wall only interrupted by the central spur, while the North Face is more complex, with steep walls cascading between ice fields near the summit and base of the mountain.
 To the northwest, a large hanging glacier occupies the flank between it and Annapurna IV, while the Northeastern wall has a distinctive, recurrent series of cornices and rock bands resembling a human face or skull, visible in the above photograph.

 Annapurna II is notable for its large avalanches, especially those originating from the high snowpack behind the North-central buttress.
 Other dangers include rockfall, large ice overhangs, and frequent storms.
 These have limited the scope of mountaineering expeditions, indeed, the standard route of ascent uses the central connecting ridge with Annapurna IV to bypass many of its objective hazards.